 To prove this point, consider the following comparison.
 Plexus MA8110, stainless steel 1/8” rivets with 1 sq. in spacing, and aluminum 1/8” rivets with 1 sq. in spacing were used to join three dissimilar substrates: FRP to Al, DCPD to Al, and G90 to Al.

+This chart demonstrates that Plexus MA8110 provides significantly higher lap shear strength than either stainless steel or aluminum rivets.
 Like welding, the right design is important when switching to Plexus adhesives to bond metal to metal.
 Contact our Technical Service Department today for help replacing weak rivets with Plexus adhesive!

 To see how using Plexus adhesives to bond metal to metal can save time and money, consider the following example.